Role: : Lead Creator, Presenter, Equity Strategist

 This project marked the first student-led professional development on equity in our district’s history — a two-year initiative centered on teaching educators about microaggressions, implicit bias, and restorative communication.

-As a founding member and co-presenter, I helped design, write, and deliver a comprehensive PD session and restorative plan that reframed accountability as a relationship-building process rather than punishment.
+As a founding member, I helped design, write, and deliver a comprehensive PD session and restorative plan that reframed accountability as a relationship-building process rather than punishment.

 The work directly informed district policy and led to the adoption of our restorative model across multiple schools.